bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 This quote shows that, although we have driven coupling out with a pitchfork (or, in our case, with a JSON API) it has come back through requests for web application-specific JSON API end points.
-These sorts of requests end up recoupling the front-end and back-end code: the JSON API is longer providing a generic JSON Data API, but rather a specific API for the front-end needs.
+These sorts of requests end up recoupling the front-end and back-end code: the JSON API is no longer providing a generic JSON Data API, but rather a specific API for the front-end needs.

 Worse, these front-end needs will often change frequently as your application evolves, necessitating the modification